-'Within Hours': UK warns of 'Very Credible' Attack on Kabul Airport
+'Within Hours': UK Warns of 'Very Credible' Attack Threat at Kabul Airport

 — Breitbart London (@BreitbartLondon) August 25, 2021

 Despite the warnings from the Western allies about the threat, thousands still remain at the airport gates.
-Heappy said of this in a conversation with Sky News: “As you can see on the TV screen, there are thousands of people who have ignored that advice, and I suppose their logic is they are already fearful for their lives and they’ve chosen to stay.
+Heappey said of this in a conversation with Sky News: “As you can see on the TV screen, there are thousands of people who have ignored that advice, and I suppose their logic is they are already fearful for their lives and they’ve chosen to stay.
 That is not what we’d advise them to do, I think it’s right we’ve told them the intelligence is so credible now and so imminent.
 We’re doing our best to keep those who haven’t left safe.”

-The security picture around Kabul underlines the near-surreal situation where retreating Westenr forces, leaving Afghanistan after 20 years occupation, and the conquiering Taliban forces filling the vacuum left by America and its partners, both find themselves potentially under attack from the Islamic State group, which opposes both.
-Wires service Reuters cites the remarks of one unnamed Taliban official who claimed of the situation where Taliban soldiers were at Kabul airport: “Our guards are also risking their lives at Kabul airport, they face a threat too from the Islamic State group.”
+The security picture around Kabul underlines the near-surreal situation where retreating Western forces, leaving Afghanistan after 20 years of occupation, and the conquering Taliban forces filling the vacuum left by America and its partners, both find themselves potentially under attack from the Islamic State group, which opposes both.

+News wires service Reuters cites the remarks of one unnamed Taliban official who claimed of the situation where Taliban soldiers were at Kabul airport: “Our guards are also risking their lives at Kabul airport, they face a threat too from the Islamic State group.”

-The Associated Press reports that ISIS-K is a splinter group from the Afghan Taliban, made up of fighters who beleive an even more extreme interpretation of Islam.
+The Associated Press reports that ISIS-K is a splinter group from the Afghan Taliban, made up of fighters who believe in an even more extreme version of Islam.

 A 2020 report by The Woodrow Wilson International Center for Scholars notes ISIS-K was established in 2015 and is “the most extreme jihadi movement in embattled Afghanistan”, with past attacks against both the Taliban and the U.S.

 It once had a stronghold in Nangarhar province but lost control of the area in 2019, and has been working to re-establish itself since.